 Small-scale and large-scale climate modelling equally benefits from including the wave-induced mixing predictions into the general ocean circulation simulations (e.g. Qiao et al., 2004; Xia et al., 2006).
 Including the parameterized wave-induced mixing in ocean circulation models confirms that its contribution qualitatively improves the reliability of numerical results (e.g. Song et al., 2007; Shu et al., 2011).
 Despite the fact that some field measurements lead to the conclusion that surface waves contribute to heat exchange of the upper ocean (Matsuno et al., 2006), it is difficult to collect reliable in situ data confirming the role of non-breaking surface waves in vertical mixing processes.
-An alternative approach to the problem is to investigate the wave-induced mixing based on the physical tests in the wave flume or the wave basin.
+An alternative approach to the problem is to investigate the wave-induced mixing based on the physical tests in the a wave flume or the a wave basin.

-Laboratory experiments are the source of valuable information on wave induced-mixing processes as well as they provide data supporting the evaluation of wave-induced mixing coefficient (e.g. Babanin and Haus, 2009; Dai et al., 2010; Sulisz and Paprota, 2015).
-In the wave flume, the mixing originated from breaking and non-breaking wave processes may be eventually separated to evaluate the real contribution from the non-breaking surface waves to general ocean circulation, which is of fundamental importance for calibration of wave-induced mixing models (Sulisz and Paprota, 2019).
+Laboratory experiments are the source of valuable information on wave induced-mixing processes as well as they provide data supporting enabling the evaluation of wave-induced mixing coefficient (e.g. Babanin and Haus, 2009; Dai et al., 2010; Sulisz and Paprota, 2015).
+In the a wave flume, the mixing originated from breaking and non-breaking wave processes may be eventually separated waves may be investigated to evaluate the real contribution from the non-breaking surface waves to general ocean circulation, which is of fundamental importance for calibration of wave-induced mixing models (Sulisz and Paprota,

+2019).
 It should be noted that the experimental data are affected by undesirable spurious laboratory effects requiring special attention when analyzing the results of mass-transport processes driven by waves (e.g. Paprota and Sulisz, 2018; Paprota, 2020).

-The present study study presents the methods of the analysis of wave-induced vertical mixing from the wavemaker perspective.
-The derived mathematical modelling approach may be directly applied to experimental research aiming at recognising, quantifying, and parameterising wave-induced vertical mixing effects (see e.g. Dai et al., 2010; Sulisz and Paprota, 2015) for a better design

-30 of physical model setup and the selection of wave parameters selection in the laboratory.
-The awareness of the influence of laboratory side effects on the experimental outcome is essential for correct interpretation of achieved results.
+The present study presents the methods of analysis of wave-induced vertical mixing from the wavemaker perspective.
+The derived mathematical modelling approach may be directly applied to experimental activities aiming at recognising, quantifying and parameterising wave-induced vertical mixing effects (see e.g. Dai et al., 2010; Sulisz and Paprota, 2015) for a better design of physical model setup and a wave parameter selection in the laboratory.
+The awareness of the influence of laboratory side effects on the experimental outcome is essential for correct interpretation of the results.
 This issue was raised in the earlier studies (Sulisz and Paprota, 2015, 2019).

-The study extends the analysis of wave-induced vertical mixing performed by Sulisz and Paprota (2019) on the basis of weakly-nonlinear theory applied to mechanically generated water waves.
-The improvements cover the application of the more

-35 exact nonlinear wavemaker model, which was successfully verified with respect to kinematics of regular waves against laboratory measurements collected in the flume (Paprota and Sulisz, 2018; Paprota, 2020).
-This higher-order method allows modelling of non-breaking waves with strong nonlinearities and admits amplitude dispersion, nonlinear wave-wave interactions in deep and intermediate waters as well as solitary waves propagation, which goes far beyond the applicability of weakly-nonlinear approaches.
-Corresponding methods basing on a pseudo-spectral approach, which consider highly-nonlinear non-breaking

-40 waves (Dommermuth and Yue, 1987; West et al., 1987) - (see also Paprota and Sulisz, 2019, for a review).
+The study study extends the analysis of wave-induced vertical mixing performed by Sulisz and Paprota (2019) on the basis of which used a weakly-nonlinear theory applied to mechanically generated water waves.
+The improvements cover the application of the more exact nonlinear more exact calculations of the wave velocity field using a fully-nonlinear wavemaker model, which was successfully verified with respect to kinematics of regular waves against laboratory measurements collected in the flume (Paprota and Sulisz, 2018; Paprota, 2020).
+This higher-order-method allows modelling of non-breaking waves with strong nonlinearities and admits amplitude dispersion, nonlinear wave-wave interactions in deep and intermediate waters as well as solitary waves propagation, which goes beyond the applicability of weakly-nonlinear approaches.
+Corresponding methods The model belongs to a family of wave solutions basing on a pseudo-spectral approach, which consider highly-nonlinear non-breaking waves and are originating from methods derived by Dommermuth and Yue (1987) and West et al. (1987) - (see also Paprota and Sulisz, 2019, for a review).